 The amount that is payable per case in England and Wales has been reduced steadily over a period of years.
 The Legal Aid, Sentencing and Punishment of Offenders Act (LASPO) 2012 took immigration advice out of scope for all except asylum and trafficking.
-A legal challenge in regulation to children in immigration proceedings was settled before it reached the court and the law in relation to this was changed as a consequence; the Immigration Rules were changed to this effect on 25th October 2019.72 The difficulties and constrictions applied by the system of contracted providers by region, based on historical data, result in a general feeling that there is insufficient supply to meet the demand.
-Concerns are also raised at the decline in good quality legal advice in asylum, for the above and other reasons.73
+A legal challenge in regulation to children in immigration proceedings was settled before it reached the court and the law in relation to this was changed as a consequence; the Immigration Rules were changed to this effect on 25th October 2019.91 The difficulties and constrictions applied by the system of contracted providers by region, based on historical data, result in a general feeling that there is insufficient supply to meet the demand.
+The 'market' approach to the provision of legally aided immigration advice has been criticised in a key academic study.92

-In 2014 legal aid was abolished for civil court cases where the merits are assessed as 'borderline', i.e. over 50% but not more than 60%.74 Further cuts to legal aid in 2014 entailed that legal aid would not be granted for judicial review applications unless the court granted permission for the judicial review to go ahead.
+In 2014 legal aid was abolished for civil court cases where the merits are assessed as 'borderline', i.e. over 50% but not more than 60%.93 Further cuts to legal aid in 2014 entailed that legal aid would not be granted for judicial review applications unless the court granted permission for the judicial review to go ahead.
 This meant that solicitors must do the preparatory work including the application at their own financial risk.
 Given that success in judicial review is anyway difficult to achieve, it is increasingly difficult for asylum seekers to find a lawyer who will apply for judicial review.
-Following a post-implementation review published in 2019, the government considers that this change has reached its policy aim of reducing unmeritorious judicial reviews, although acknowledges that this change was not the only factor.75
+Following a post-implementation review published in 2019, the government considers that this change has reached its policy aim of reducing unmeritorious judicial reviews, although acknowledges that this change was not the only factor.94